Alec Baldwin and armorer to be charged with involuntary manslaughter after fatal shooting of Halyna Hutchins on the set of 'Rust' - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chloe Melas, Megan Thomas, Kevin Flower and Josh Campbell contributed to this report.
+CNN’s Chloe Melas, Kevin Flower and Megan Thomas contributed to this report.